Virteso/IDS-Quickdraw-Analysis/README.md

 Files regarding the Godot app for visually creating and saving drawing files and predictions.

 ### Other
-Jupyter Notebook files are used for testing by us so they are messy inside.
+Jupyter Notebook files are used for testing by us so they are not meant to be in presentable quality.